How to Choose an Experience Platform That Fits Your Architecture and Skills

 Hybrid

-A hybrid CMS is meant for both websites and apps.
+A hybrid, or next generation headless CMS is meant for both websites and apps.

 Security

 Experience platform security is essential for many reasons, including protection of customer data and your brand reputation.
-Check these in order to make sure security is on the agenda.
+Check these in order to guarantee that security is on the agenda.

 How well is the solution being tested?
 Has it been through several documented stress tests, demonstrably hardening its resilience towards threats?

-How easy is it to delegate and revoke access to involved users in your organisation and third parties?
+How easy is it to delegate and revoke access to involved users in your organization and third parties?

 Quality